ifn0tz3r0/z3r0-hue-js/README.md

 nodejs app for philips hue

-git clone and run 'yarn'
+git clone, npm i, npm start

 see also: